 The Board of Directors has designated Corporate Financial Management of Fluidra as responsible for the implementation and maintenance of ICFR.
 As regards responsibility for supervising ICFR, article 13.3 of the Board Regulations explicitly includes the responsibility of the Audit Committee in relation to supervision of the ICFR, as well as the responsibility for supervising the process of drawing up and presenting regulated financial information.
-The Audit Committee has the Internal Audit function as support in fulfilling its responsibilities and this is reflected in the charter for that function.
+The Audit Committee has the support of Internal Audit management in fulfilling its responsibilities and this is reflected in the charter for that management area.